-During the fiscal year ended January 31, 2015, the Company repurchased 2,875 Class A common stock shares from a shareholder for \$9.99 per share.
-During the fiscal year ended January 30, 2016, the Company repurchased 5,750 Class A common stock shares from a shareholder for \$9.99 per share.
+During fiscal years 2015 and 2014, the Company repurchased 5,750 and 2,875 Class A common stock shares, respectively, from shareholders for \$9.99 per share.
 The Company records the value of its common stock held in treasury at cost.
+There were no additional shares purchased during fiscal year 2016.